laughtersec/laughtersec.github.io/pages/thoughts.md

 Picture a skilled knight with his sword and armor in a village full of harmless traders, a genius in a room full of imposters and liars, a lion among a group of hyenas...
 What is common in them?
 They are all alone and wasted potential.

 What does man feel when he is wasted potential?

 ---

+## Concerts and performances

+"Music is the arrangement of sound to create some combination of form, harmony, melody, rhythm, or **otherwise expressive content**.
+Music is generally agreed to be a cultural universal that is present in **all human societies**."

+Lets talk about society.

+When was the last time your actions weren't *for* the benefit of someone else?
+- Can you buy a house in this day and age for yourself?
+No, but someone can.
+- Do you always get the credit you deserve?
+No, someone else does.
+- You benefit only when it benefits someone else too?
+Conveniently.
+- Autonomy is perceived as rebellion?
+Yes, that would mean someone can't benefit from you.

+If someone "plays the wrong note", they're frowned upon for ruining harmony.
+But if you don't dance to the tunes regardless, you're out of the act.

+We put our headphones to listen to music we like, but what we really are just trying to do is shut off the "music" that seeks to dictate our actions.
+Maybe we are tired of "helping" the collective in exchange for a currency that *also* benefits someone else whilst eroding the self.

+Even a lot of us in our professions are given the illusion that we are making a difference.
+But that is just another symphony that will quickly die out with a wake-up call.

+What your life really is is just a show, a musical.
+Carry on, keep dancing :)

+---